I will discuss what people have called a rape at the Royal Opera House and argue that the objectors do not have a case.

 This objection cannot succeed.
 It gains its initial plausibility by appearing to be the nearby objection “the scene had a negative effect”.
 To make out the claim that the scene was gratuitous, you have to show that the scene had no effect.
 In other words, the aesthetic impact of the piece would be identical without the scene.
 This is transparently false since the audience reaction to the scene and the reaction of others who were not there was immense.
 You may well feel that the aesthetic effect of the scene was undesirable, but that is not consistent with saying that its inclusion was gratuitous.

 The scene was unnecessary

 I can again respond similarly to what I said to counter the previous objection.
 In addition, I can observe that nothing is necessary.
 Even claims like “everything is identical to itself” are questionable under certain circumstances.

-I do not expect to see that at the opera
+I do not expect to see Rape at the Royal Opera House

 Why not?
 I will defer to others, notably the Director of Opera, to make a number of valid points in response to this.
 The scene is fully justified by the libretto (cf. http://www.roh.org.uk/news/guillaume-tell-a-response-to-recent-debate-and-discussion); perhaps also the purpose of art is to shock, sometimes.
 Bear in mind that this is about war, not the marriage of Figaro.
 Also, why are we holding opera to a much different standard to those we permit on the theatrical stage, or film (cf. http://www.imdb.com/title/tt0290673/reviews), let alone what one can see on the internet.